Stitching Intern, Bethany Joy Costumes

 Bridesmaids (left to right) Sadiyah Babatunde, Jordan Knapick, Rachel Weinfeld, Laura McKenna, photos taken by Matt Dilyard

-Sound of Music, Von Trapp Children Alterations
+Sound of Music - Von Trapp Children - Alterations

 Designer: Bill Brewer